Banque Internationale à Luxembourg: History

 In 2011, François Pauly was appointed CEO of Dexia BIL.
 In 2012 Dexia sold a 90 percent stake in BIL for €730 million to Precision Capital, which also owned KBL European Private Bankers, while the Luxembourg government retained a 10 percent stake.
 In 2014, Hugues Delcourt was appointed CEO of BIL.
 In 2015, the BIL closed its Singapore subsidiary.

 In 2017, the Chinese investment company Legend Holdings announced it was acquiring Precision Capital's 90% stake in the bank for €1.484 billion.
 In July 2018, the acquisition, notified through the Luxembourg regulator (CSSF), was approved by the European Central Bank.

 In 2020, the bank reported a decrease of 10% of its annual results.

-Luc Frieden was chairman of BIL from 2016 to 2023.
+In September 2026, Legend Holding launched the sale of its share of Banque Internationale à Luxembourg.

 Controversy

 In August 2020, Luxembourg's Commission de Surveillance du Secteur Financier imposed a large fine of 4.6 million euro on BIL, following inspection of the bank's AMLCFT systems in 2017 and 2018.

 In 2024, the U.K.’s National Crime Agency found that BIL played a "central role" in helping Jahangir Hajiyev, former chairman of the International Bank of Azerbaijan, to move embezzled funds.

+Luc Frieden was chairman of BIL from 2016 to March 2023, before becoming Prime Minister of Luxembourg in October 2023.

+Head office

+The bank originally operated in the Ville Haute, on rue Notre-Dame.
+In 1902 it relocated to the mansion on 2, Boulevard Royal, designed by architects Pierre Funck|Pierre and Paul Funck.
+In 1989 it moved to its current head office on route d'Esch.
+It also maintained a branch in the Ville Haute at the southeastern corner of rue Aldringen and avenue Monterey, later used as seat of Dexia Luxembourg.